 To better understand uncertainties facing British businesses the Bank of England, University of Nottingham and Stanford University established the Decision Maker Panel (DMP) in 2016.
-In a professionally organised DMP Unit at the University of Nottingham, we have trained over 120 analysts to recruit panel members to the survey.
-The role of panel members, comprising a large number of UK Chief Financial Officers, is to provide direct insight into business expectations and uncertainty, which complements the qualitative intelligence gathered through other sources at the Office for National Statistics and the Bank of England.
-We are able to address uncertainties around Covid-19 and the United Kingdom’s withdrawal from the European Union (Brexit).
-Our data and insights are shared with the Bank’s Policy Committees and we work closely with the Bank of England Agent Network, which makes regular visits to businesses across the UK.
+In a professionally organised DMP Unit at the University of Nottingham, we have trained analysts to recruit panel members to the survey.
+It provides direct insight into business expectations and uncertainty, for example Covid-19 and Brexit and the recent inflation episode.
+Our panel draws information from Financial Officers in UK companies operating in a broad range of industries and is designed to be representative of the population of UK businesses.

 So far, over 9,000 executives from small, medium and large UK companies and operating in a broad range of industries have agreed to participate.
 The panel is designed to be representative of the UK business population, excluding a small number of sectors.
 The project explores questions on current policy issues and provides valuable insights into companies’ perceptions of challenges and opportunities facing the UK economy.